 You should have a documented influencer marketing strategy.
 This document should be a roadmap for what influencers you aim to engage with, what you want the partnership to look like and what the overall goals are.
 Taking the time to build this document initially will help you think about the bigger picture and not get caught up in the tactical day-to-day functions of working with influencers.

-Set influencer marketing goals and have them support larger business objectives.
+Set influencer marketing goals and have them support larger business objectives (we address this topic in our resource, Scaling Influencer Marketing In-House).
 If your brand’s business objective this quarter is to increase sales then your influencer marketing goals should reflect how your relationship efforts are going to support that.
 Can you have influencers share a discount code or custom link you can track to sales?
 Influencer marketing goals might also include number of brand mentions, share-of-voice, numbers of impressions or turning influencers into brand advocates.
 Whatever your influencer marketing goals are, make sure they support a greater business objective!